ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 ## Working with Arrow format

-Another columnar format is [Apache Arrow](https://arrow.apache.org/), also supported by ClickHouse for both import and export.
+Another columnar format is [Apache Arrow](https://arrow.apache.org/), also supported by ClickHouse for import and export.
 To import data from an [Arrow file](https://github.com/mrcrypster/clickhouse-examples/blob/main/data-formats/data.arrow), we use the [Arrow](https://clickhouse.com/docs/en/interfaces/formats/#data-format-arrow) format:

 ```sql
 INSERT INTO sometable